 The Enuma Elish, or “when on high”, is named for the opening lines of the poem.
 It is a fragmented Akkadian poem that borrows from a number of earlier cosmogonies from the Sumerians and Semitic cultures.
 The Akkadian version, discovered among the ruins of ancient Babylon, exists on seven tablets and has sometimes been called the “seven tablets of creation.”
 Along with other Mesopotamian sacred writings, the Eunuma Elish was found at the famous library of Ashurbanipal in Nineveh (in modern Iraq), along with the Epic of Gilgamesh, among other ancient works.
 The text is nearly complete excluding major gaps on Tablet V. It was written in the Sumerian/Akkadian cuneiform script and each line forms a kind of couplet.
-We imagine elder scribes retelling and re-enacting the poem to families and children.
+We imagine elder scribes retelling and re-enacting the poem to families and children, perhaps in temples or marketplaces.